 In addition, the Boca Raton Museum of Art commissioned a new work by South Florida artist Carol Prusa that was created on Murano and premiered in Glasstress Boca Raton.
 Her glass sculpture is titled “Spooky Action”, and it exemplifies the goals of this innovative contemporary art project by using a centuries-old extraordinary and noble material in a modern illusionistic manner that only glass can deliver.

 “We are undertaking a new curatorial initiative to examine areas traditionally considered craft, but which present alternative mediums of increasing interest to contemporary artists, – Executive Director Irvin Lippman says – Glasstress has excelled in encouraging innovation in both concept and technique, and we are proud to bring this work to the United States on this scale”.

-Glasstress Boca Raton opens with a Carnevale di Venezia celebration at the Boca Raton Museum of Art on Saturday, January 28, 2017.
-The exhibition is complemented by a full schedule of educational programs and events.
-Details and tickets are available at www.bocamuseum.org.
+Glasstress Boca Raton opened with a Carnevale di Venezia celebration at the Boca Raton Museum of Art on Saturday, January 28, 2017.
+The exhibition was complemented by a full schedule of educational programs and events.